WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

 ![](UnrollingROC_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-(The endpoints are plotting artifacts).
-With an ideal model, any threshold produces a classification rule with a true positive rate of one and and a false positive rate of zero.
+(The endpoints are convention).
+With an ideal model, any threshold (except exactly zero or one) produces a classification rule with a true positive rate of one and and a false positive rate of zero.
 This traces out an ROC that’s exactly the unit square:

 ``` r
 ROCPlot(ideal, "score", "y",